Sep9

 -

-We behold the glory of the Lord through worship and praise
+We See the Glory of the Lord through His creation.

 -

-We behold the glory of the Lord through corporate worship and fellowship.
+We See the Glory of the Lord in corporate worship and fellowship.

 - Posted by David Costa/